In the shadow of Mount Ararat (Masis),

 possible without the Cotsen

-Institute of Archaeology and Pavel Avetsyan, Director of the
+Institute of Archaeology and Pavel Avetsyan,

 Armenian Institute of Archaeology and Ethnography.